jon-torres/Discord-bot-text-generator/README.md

   python3 bot.py
 ```

-Create a "corpus" directory the in the app's folder.
+Create a "corpus" directory in the app's folder.

 Once the bot is online.
 You and the server members can use the command !textgenhelp to get information about the bot's commands.